Rashtriya Military School, Dholpur: History

 Established in 1962, the Dholpur Military School is the youngest military school in India.
 It is one of the Rashtriya Military Schools (RMS).
-All RMS, under the direct control of Directorate General of Military Training (DGMT), are Category 'A' military training institutes at par with Rashtriya Indian Military College (RIMS) and National Defence Academy.
+All RMS, under the direct control of Directorate General of Military Training (DGMT), are Category 'A' military training institutes at par with Rashtriya Indian Military College (RIMC) and National Defence Academy.

 The primary aim of the RMS is to prepare students for the All India Senior Secondary School Certificate Examination of the Central Board of Secondary Education, New Delhi.
 The school also prepares boys who wish to join the Indian Armed Forces for the entrance examination of National Defence Academy.
 Boys between the age of 10–12 years are eligible for admission to school from Class VI onward.
 Alumni of the five RMS are known as "Georgians" after their founder father.

 The school

 The school is a category ‘A’ establishment of the Army and is administrated by the Directorate General of Military Training at IHQ of MOD (Army).
 It is under Army.
 The Central Governing Council, headed by the Defence Secretary, Ministry of Defence is the apex body for the school.
 The school prepares boys from the age of 10 to 18 years for the All India Secondary School Examination and All India Senior School Certificate Examination, New Delhi and also for Entrance Examination to the National Defence Academy.

 The school is affiliated to the CBSE board of India.
 Unit tests are held quarterly in addition to half yearly and annual examinations.
 Students appear for AISSCE (10th) and AISSE (12th) along with other CBSE affiliated schools in India.
 Student to staff ratio is about 2.5:1 and student to teaching staff ratio is 10:1 which is far above the national average of India.
 Staff are recruited by central government from all over India.
 Students are offered Science subject in 11th and 12th classes.
 School curriculum includes seven periods of 40 minutes each.
 Daily three hours of compulsory prep is included in a routine for students to concentrate on studies.

 School Annual Day is held in December when a cultural programme is held in honour of the chief guest (usually a Senior and Decorated Army Officer) who distributes prizes for achievement in academics, co-curricular and sport.

-School has three head of institutes - the Principal, the Administrative Officer and MIE (Master in charge Education).
+School has three head of institutes - the principal, the administrative officer and MIE (Master in charge Education).
 The school educates pupils from class 6th to 12th with the aim to train and prepare the cadets for NDA.
-Cadets in class 12th are given special responsibility such as school captain and house captain.
+Cadets in class 12th are given special responsibility such as school captains and House captains.